How to Build a Reusable Subworkflow Library

 Step 5: Call the Subworkflow from a Parent

 In your main workflow, add a Subworkflow node.
-Pick the shared workflow from the dropdown, choose Sync execution mode so the parent waits for the response, and map the input fields from earlier step output (e.g. email = {{ step1.customer_email }}).
-Downstream nodes can then reference the result as {{ subworkflow1.customerId }}.
+Pick the shared workflow in the Workflow field, then fill in the Input with the data the child expects, mapping from earlier step output (e.g. email = {{ step1.customer_email }}).
+The parent pauses until the child returns its final output, and downstream nodes can then reference the result as {{ subworkflow1.customerId }}.

 Step 6: Test Both Workflows Independently